Abdulrhmanalasmi/OS-Assignment1-Abdulrhman-Alqahtani/README.md

 **Late Policy:** -2 marks per day late

 Good luck!
 Start early, commit regularly, and demonstrate your understanding of Java threading through this assignment.

+---

+## 📝 Note on Development Process

+During the development of this project, I spent several days researching threading concepts and drafting my technical answers and logs in external notes.
+To ensure technical accuracy and professional English phrasing, I utilized AI tools (Gemini) as a **learning assistant** to refine my explanations and structure the documentation files.

+Once the logic was clear and the drafts were ready, I committed the files to GitHub sequentially.
+This explains why the commit history shows the final versions being uploaded after a period of offline preparation and study.
+I have a full understanding of the implemented code and the underlying Operating Systems concepts.

+---